ryzheboka/taskana-doc/new-doc-structure/first-example/docs/user-guide/core-concepts/overview.md

 ### Task

-The Task entity represents a human task that should be performed by one of the relevant users.
-A Task is identified by unique id that is generated upon Task creation.
+The Task entity represents a human task that should be worked on by one of the resposible users.
+A Task is identified by unique id that cannot be changed after creation.

 Each Task has exactly one Classification and an arbitrary number of Attachments.
 Each Attachment also has a Classification.
 These Classifications categorize the Task and the Attachment.
 They also determine some of their properties.
 For example, you can prioritize Tasks differently by using different Classifications.
 To compute the priority of a Task, take the greatest priority of the Classification of the Task and the Classifications of its Attachments.